eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.dmx/README.md

 It is the `dmxid`, a list of DMX channels that are associated with this thing.
 There are several possible formats: `channel1,channel2,channel3,...` or `channel/width` or a combination of both.

-The `fadetime` option allows a smooth fading from the current to the new value.
+The `fadetime` option allows a smooth transition from the current to the new value.
 The time unit is ms and the interval is for a fade from 0-100%.
 If the current value is 25% and the new value is 75% the time needed for this change is half of `fadetime`.
+`fadetime`is used for absolute values or ON/OFF commands send to the `brightness` channel.
-Related is the `dimtime` option: it defines the time in ms from 0-100% if incremental dimmming is used.
+Related is the `dimtime` option: it defines the time in ms from 0-100% if incremental dimming (`INCREASE`/`DECREASE`) is used.
+For convenient use `dimtime` usually is set to a larger value than `fadetime`.
+Typical values are 500-1000 ms for `fadetime` and 2000-5000 ms for `dimtime`.

 Advanced options are the `turnonvalue`and the `turnoffvalue`.
 They default to 255 (equals 100%) and 0 (equals 0%) respectively.